Become A Virtual Volunteer Reading Tutor

-Research shows that children who are reading by third grade are far more likely to graduate from high school, attend and complete college, earn higher incomes, and have overall better life outcomes.
+Children who are reading by the end of third grade are far more likely to graduate from high school, attend and complete college, earn higher incomes, and have overall better life outcomes.

 Why volunteer virtually?